huggingface/diffusers/docs/source/en/using-diffusers/pag.md

 ```

 > [!TIP]
-> `pag_applied_layers` argument allow you to specify which layers PAG is applied to.
-You can also use `set_pag_applied_layers` to update these layers after the pipeline has been created.
+> The `pag_applied_layers` argument allows you to specify which layers PAG is applied to.
+Additionally, you can use `set_pag_applied_layers` method to update these layers after the pipeline has been created.

-In addition to the regular pipeline arguments such as `prompt` and `guidance_scale`, you will also need to pass a `pag_scale` to generate an image.
+To generate an image, you will also need to pass a `pag_scale`.
 PAG is disabled when `pag_scale=0`.

 ```py
 prompt = "an insect robot preparing a delicious meal, anime style"